vacoa/zero/README.md

 # Zero Connected Home

 *Zero* is a voice assistant running on Raspberry Pi 3B+ and developed in Python 3.5.
 It integrates:
-- A *keyword detection* module using a Python 3 binding library of [Snowboy](https://github.com/Kitt-AI/snowboy/tree/master/lib)
+- A *hotword detection* module using a Python 3 binding library of [Snowboy](https://github.com/Kitt-AI/snowboy/tree/master/lib)
 - A *speech-to-text* module using the Google Speech-to-Text API
-- An *offline music player* module for on-device playlists
-- A *Youtube music player* mdoule using the Youtube Data API
+- An *music player* module using the Youtube Data API and VLC for on-device offline playlists, Youtube music and french radio stations
 - A *note* module to write notes using the Google Sheets API
 - A *Django web application* to access the main controls from any devices in the home network
 - A *Javascript library* module to control *Zero* via hand gestures using the [Leap Motion](https://www.leapmotion.com/) infrared sensor

+Simply say **Ok Zero**.

-## Hardware list
+## I. Hardware list
 - Raspberry Pi 3B+ (with power adapter)
 - Micro SD card and a micro SD to SD adapter
 - Ethernet cable